mrkahfi/mobile_bricks/README.md

 ### Initialize Mason

-Go to the root of your mobile project and initialize Mason:
+**Go to the root folder of your mobile project** and initialize Mason:

 ```
 mason init